-In this guide I show you how I made my Copper Pipe Wine Rack.
+In this video I show you how I made my Copper Pipe Wine Rack.
 It’s made using standard 15mm copper plumbing pipe, it is pretty easy to pick up where ever you are in the world.
 The whole build takes about a day to make, and might be quicker if you use power tools.

 For this build you will need;